 Immediately below is the Statement of Faith in English.
-Versions of the Statement in the following languages are available as attachments to this article: Korean, Portuguese, Spanish, Italian, Afrikaans, Ukrainian, and French.
+Versions of the Statement in the following languages are available as attachments to this article: Afrikaans, French, German, Italian, Korean, Portuguese, Russian, Spanish, and Ukranian.

 The WRF Statement of Faith in English